Can Joint Inflammation Be Tamed By Cannabis?

 How To Use Cannabis To Treat Joint Inflammation

-There are a range of ways in which to use cannabis as an arthritic treatment, but these are two of the easiest in terms of getting pain relief.
+There are a range of ways cannabis helps arthritis treatment.
+Here are two of the easiest, in terms of getting pain relief.

 When ingesting either cannabis, consumers often report delayed and extended effects.
-This is ideal for those wanting to manage widespread pain or inflammation over a longer period of time as the effects are felt for longer and affect the whole body.
+This is ideal for those wanting to manage widespread pain or inflammation.
+It also works over a longer period of time.

-Salves, however, may be more ideal for those wanting targeted treatment and/or are intimidated by the concept of ingesting cannabis products.
-Cannabinoids are lipophilic, meaning they dissolve in fats, and so oils are needed to help to aid their delivery across the skin barrier.
+Salves may be ideal for those wanting targeted treatment.
+They also help those who the concept of ingesting cannabis products intimidates.
+Cannabinoids are lipophilic.
+This means that they dissolve in fats, and so need oils to help aid their delivery across the skin barrier.
 Olive oil, argan oil, and emu oil have all been proposed as ideal carriers for topical cannabinoids thanks to their phospholipid properties.